HollyHuddle/HollyHuddle/README.md

-- 👋 Hi, I’m Holly, a 1st year PhD student in Laser-Plasma Physics, with an interest in learning how to code in MATLAB and Python.
+- 👋 Hi, I’m Holly, a 1st year PhD student in Laser-Plasma Physics, with an interest in learning how to code to better my research
--

 <!---